Abishek-Suresh/Advanced-Keylogger-Application/README.md

 #### This is how an email is sent out with all the information per iteration:

-I was keep on testing and this is how the inbox looked like :)
+I was extensively testing and this is how my inbox looked like :)
 ![Image](https://github.com/user-attachments/assets/b5f20214-f0c3-427a-a9a4-f2a4fb475927)
 <br>